13 States Make Contact Tracing Data Public. Here's What They're Learning

 Now, the state appears to be using contact tracing data to identify sources of exposure for new cases.

 "Their buckets are kind of broad," Watson says.
-"It's interesting that community transmission is higher than close contact transmission," since close indoor contact is generally believed to be the main driver of COVID transmission.
+"It's interesting that community transmission is higher than close contact transmission," since close indoor contact is generally believed to be the main driver of COVID-19 transmission.
 More specificity — like in Louisiana's outbreak data — might help explain what these buckets mean in real life, she says.